jason-m-reich/cpp-one-config-many-platforms/README.md

 -DCMAKE_TOOLCHAIN_FILE=vcpkg/scripts/buildsystems/vcpkg.cmake
 ```

-Also, for CLion, please remove "gtests" from vcpkg.json and add the following to the CMakeLists.txt file in the unit tests folder:
+Also, for CLion, please remove "gtest" from vcpkg.json and add the following to the CMakeLists.txt file in the unit tests folder:

 ```
 include(FetchContent)